The most recent image of College Alfajiri

 You have excellent options.
 Here are the fields I’d highlight:

 ⚡ Electrical Engineering : The world runs on energy.
 Congo sits on enormous energy potential.
-Electrical engineers people who understand power generation, distribution, and systems will always be needed.
-AI is driving massive demand for compute infrastructure, this field is growing, not shrinking.
+Electrical engineers are people who understand power generation, distribution, and systems.
+They will always be needed.
+AI is driving massive demand for computer infrastructure.
+This field is growing, not shrinking.
 A plus if you study this field with a focus on renewable energy.

 🔧 Electronics & Chip Design : The software side of AI is largely solved.
 The next frontier is hardware: chips, semiconductors, embedded systems.
 This is a field with enormous global demand and very few people who truly understand it.

-🏗️ Civil Engineering & Architecture : Back then when we finished everyone wanted to become a Civil Engineer because off Michael Scofield in Prison Break.
-Sixteen years this still in demand, The world needs builders.
+🏗️ Civil Engineering & Architecture : Back then, when we finished, everyone wanted to become a civil engineer because of Michael Scofield in Prison Break.
+Sixteen years later, still in demand.
+The world needs builders.
 Africa especially needs them.
-Infrastructure, housing, cities this is generational work, and it pays well.
+Infrastructure, housing, cities : this is generational work and it pays well.

 🌍 Geology: We are Congolese.
 We live on top of one of the richest deposits of natural resources on the planet.
-A geology degree combined with ambition makes you nearly unemployable in the worst sense of the word: companies will fight over you.
-Plus if you combine Geology with GeoSpatial Science.
-Just have a look at job posting at Kobold Metal to check which profiles they are hiring for and check how much those jobs are paying.
-And plus our president have sold our country to American, they will come to take our minerals and will give us jobs. 🤣smile in D Trump Voice🤣, So be prepared for them.
+With a geology degree and ambition, you aren’t just employable, you’re in demand, with companies fighting to hire you.
+Plus if you combine geology with geospatial science.
+Just have a look at job postings at Kobold Metal to check which profiles they are hiring for and check how much those jobs are paid.
+And plus, our president has sold our country to Americans.
+They will come to take our minerals and will give us jobs. 🤣smile in D Trump Voice🤣.
+So be prepared for them.

 🤖 Mechanical Engineering & Robotics Manufacturing, automation, robotics still a deeply human field that requires years of real expertise to master.

 🩺 Medicine If you have the stomach for it (literally and figuratively) and are strong in biology, medicine is one of the last fields that AI will automate.
-It’s 8+ years of hard study, but it is genuinely rewarding .
-If you are interested in this field and don’t want to spend 8 years at university, train to Sante Public or Public health, or go to Nursing school.
+It’s 8+ years of hard study, but it is genuinely rewarding.
+If you are interested in this field and don’t want to spend 8 years at university, study public health or go to nursing school.
 Nursing is a niche people are sleeping on.
-A good degree in Nursing combined with English will open you door in the world.
-The world population is dying and we need people to take care of them.
+A good degree in nursing combined with English will open doors to the world.
+The world population is dying, and we need people to take care of them.

 🌱 Agronomy & Environmental Science We still need to eat.
-We have one of the biggest forest in the world we need to take care of it.
-Agriculture, food systems, and environmental science have strong long-term prospects, especially in a continent with Congo’s land and biodiversity.
+We have one of the biggest forests in the world, and we need to take care of it.
+Agriculture, food systems and environmental science have strong long-term prospects, especially in a continent with Congo’s land and biodiversity.

 📊 Economics & Finance Don’t study economics to work at a bank.
 Study it to understand financial markets, economic systems, and quantitative finance.
-I mean real finance and econometric with stats and heavy mathematics.
-Banks are automating rapidly, but the people who truly understand how money and markets work who can read a Bloomberg terminal and model risk will always be in demand.
+I mean real finance and econometrics with stats and heavy mathematics.
+Banks are automating rapidly, but the people who truly understand how money and markets work, who can read a Bloomberg terminal and model risk will always be in demand.

 Where Should You Study?

 Here’s my honest assessment of your options, region by region.
-This part will be split in two part: The first one I will speak about option in Congo and in East Africa.
-In my second post I will write about opportunities in the rest of the African continent and opportunities outside Africa.
+This section will be split in two parts.
+In the first one, I will speak about options in Congo and in East Africa.
+In the second one, I will write about opportunities in the rest of the African continent and opportunities outside Africa.

 ALU University Kigali Campus